 Thankfully, there are medications that help those suffering from seasonal allergies.
 These include over-the-counter antihistamines, decongestants, and eye drops.
 However, it’s wise to connect with a medical professional beforehand to make sure you are selecting the best options for you.
 Get in touch with one of our Calgary clinics for support in finding appropriate solutions!

 We are here to help.
 Explore your options with one of our Calgary doctors.

 If you struggle with seasonal allergies, don’t hesitate to reach out to us for more information.
-Our medical clinic’s at Signal Hill, Royal Vista, Meadows Mile, and High River are all accepting new patients.
+Our medical clinic in Acadia, Meadows Mile is accepting new patients.
 Our friendly staff will be happy to answer your questions and explore your options.

 Share us on: